ckyriaco/Capstone/Scripts/Prototype_Status.md

 # Prototype Status #

-## Checklist: [5/7] ##
+## Checklist: [6/7] ##

-- [ ] Using AD to identify computers, verify that the computer has a distinct name, the name follows the convention, and it requires the user to log in.
+- [X] Using AD to identify computers, verify that the computer has a distinct name, the name follows the convention, and it requires the user to log in.
 - [X] List the users and computers in AD who have not logged in in N days.
 - [X] Produce a list of users who have not changed their password in N days.
 - [X] Produce a list of users in a given AD section (i.e., restrict.ara.com) who have administrative privileges.